Hrafnkellos/vedrid/readme.md

 * The boilerplate for the front end we get from next.js it's a fairly popular react scaffolding system. https://nextjs.org/

-* We will use dotnet core as a backend to fetch data from vedur.is to pass data to the frontend. https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-7.0&tabs=visual-studio-code
+* We will use dotnet core minimal api as a backend to fetch data from vedur.is to pass data to the frontend. https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-7.0&tabs=visual-studio-code

 # vedur.is resource